 Get Help from a Trained Virginia Beach Electrician

 If neither of these solutions fits the problem and the electricity is out in half or part of your home, it could be the result of a power surge.
-This is a good time to call a certified residential electrician.
-Dominion Virginia Power, the main electrical power provider in Virginia Beach, requires homeowners to have a diagnosis from a certified electrician before they will schedule a work order to survey your home or fix a problem.
+This is a good time to call a certified residential electrician at American Mechanical, Inc. Dominion Virginia Power, the main electrical power provider in Virginia Beach, requires homeowners to have a diagnosis from a certified electrician before they will schedule a work order to survey your home or fix a problem.

 We serve areas surrounding Virginia Beach, including Portsmouth, Chesapeake, Hampton Roads, and Norfolk.